Zoo in Budapest

-Zoo in Budapest is a 1933 American Pre-Code romance/melodrama film directed by Rowland V. Lee and starring Loretta Young, Gene Raymond, O.P.
+Zoo in Budapest is a 1933 American pre-Code romantic drama film directed by Rowland V. Lee and starring Loretta Young, Gene Raymond, O.P.
 Heggie, and Paul Fix.
-Gene Raymond, playing Zani, a young, mischievous man who has grown up only around the animals and the people that work and visit the zoo.
-Loretta Young plays Eve, who is an orphan who only wants to escape her situation and be out in the real world.
+Gene Raymond, portrays Zani, a young, mischievous man who has grown up exclusively around the animals and the people who work and visit the zoo.
+Loretta Young plays Eve, an orphan who wants to escape her situation and live in the real world.
 O.P.
-Heggie plays Dr. Grunbaum, a father-like figure to Zani, as well as the zoo's doctor.
+Heggie plays Dr. Grunbaum, the zoo doctor, who is a father-like figure to Zani.
 The original 35mm prints of the film contained sequences tinted in amber or blue.

 Produced by Jesse L. Lasky.
 Written by Melville Baker, Jack Kirkland, Dan Totheroh, Louise Long, and screenplay by Rowland V. Lee.
 With Oscar winning cinematographer Lee Garmes.

 Plot

-Flamboyant Zani (Gene Raymond) is a kindly young man who grew up entirely and works in the zoo in Budapest, Hungary.
-His only true friends are the zoo's animals, and indeed Zani has been chastised by his boss for being too nice to them.
-His dad was one of the finest caretakers of the animals, but died early in Zani's life, and for his mother who died at childbirth, so Zani was raised with the animals that became his only friends.
-You also meet the other main character Eve (Loretta Young) a young and beautiful orphan girl.
-Eve must somehow escape from her strict orphan school, since she is faced with the prospect of being forced to work as an indentured servant (more like a slave) until she grows up.
+Flamboyant Zani is a kind young man who works and grew up entirely in the zoo in Budapest, Hungary.
+Zani has been chastised by his boss for being too nice to the zoo’s animals whom he views as his only real friends.
+Zani’s mother died in childbirth.
+His father, one of the best caretakers of the animals, died early in Zani's life, leaving the boy to be raised alongside the zoo animals.
+The other main character is Eve, a young and beautiful orphan girl.
+Eve, faced with the prospect of being forced to work as an indentured servant (more like a slave) now that she is eighteen, plans to somehow escape from her strict orphanage.

-At the beginning you get to meet and see a lot of the different animals that live at the zoo, and how people react to them.
-You meet a little boy named Paul, played by Wally Albright, who is with his harsh governess and all he wants to do is interact with the animals but he never gets the chance too.
-As you keep wondering throughout the zoo you meet Dr. Grunbaum, who is looking at a sick monkey.
-A woman then comes into the office of the zoo and says that her skunk fur has been stolen, and apparently hers is not the first to go missing.
-She threatens to ruin the place if it is not found.
-The Dr. sends for Zani, who is playing with the lion cubs, and the officers escort him through the zoo where he spots the orphan girls that had come to the zoo, and these girls are all whispering to each other that Zani is there.
-Zani makes it back to the Dr's. office where they end up bonding over his father and Zani admits that he stole the furs.
-Dr. Grunbaum tries to punish him but he cannot as Zani has headed out the door toward the orphan girls that just walked by.
-The Dr. assures the officer that he will not do it again.
+At the film’s beginning viewers meet and see a lot of the different animals living at the zoo and how various people react to them.
+A little boy named Paul is introduced.
+Paul is accompanied by his harsh governess at the zoo.
+He wants to interact more with the animals but his governess never gets him much opportunity to do so.
+After meandering about the zoo, we come to Dr. Grunbaum’s office, where he is examining a sick monkey.
+A woman enters the office and says that her skunk fur has been stolen.
+Apparently hers is not the first to go missing.
+She threatens to ruin the place if her fur is not found.
+Dr. Grunbaum sends for Zani, and while officials escort him through the grounds he spots the orphan girls who’ve come to visit the zoo.
+The girls are all whispering to each other that Zani is there.
+Zani makes it back to the doctor’s office where the two men end up bonding after reminiscing about Zani’s father.
+Zani admits that he stole the furs.
+Dr. Grunbaum starts to punish him, but he cannot bring himself to do so because as Zani has headed out the door, the orphan girls walk by.
+Dr. Grunbaum assures the officer that Zani will not step out of line again.